City of Girls by Elizabeth Gilbert

 City of Girls is a reflection of the times then and the times now.
 It forces us to see the bigger picture.
 It forces us to see the disparity between society’s treatment of women versus that of men — the greater standards that women are held up to, the stronger punishments that they are subjected to.
 It also reminds us, at the end of the day, that no one is responsible for dictating our worth except for ourselves.

-Interested in grabbing a copy for yourself?
+Interested in snagging this story for yourself?
 We've currently got two copies of this book in the shop!

 Back to blog